 The foolproofness of this recipe lies not just in its perky Greek chicken marinade but in a technique known as butterflying.
 It basically means taking the backbone out, which enables you to flatten the bird which, in turn, ensures it cooks far more evenly on the grill than if it was in it usual form.
 It’s also called spatchcocking (check out the link for an in-depth instructable on the process).

 Whatever you call this nifty trick, after you try it once, you’re going to want to do it again.
 And again.
 And again.
 It’s so easy and all it takes it a decent pair of kitchen shears.
 Your fave kitchen knife will work but it will be slow going.

-- 1 whole chicken (3 to 4 pounds), neck and giblets removed
+- One (3 to 4 pound) whole chicken, neck and giblets removed

 - Kosher salt and freshly ground pepper

 - Place the bird, breast side down, on a cutting board.
 Using kitchen shears or a large knife, cut along one side of the backbone from tail to neck.
 Pull open the bird, then cut along the other side of the backbone and discard the backbone or save it for stock.
 Turn the chicken breast side up and open it as flat as possible, as you would a book.
 Press down firmly on the breast to break the breastbone—you will hear and feel popping—and flatten the chicken.